Dodgers–Giants rivalry: Fan reaction

-Ardent fans of each club would be likely to consider the other as their "most hated" rival, enjoying the other team's misfortune almost as much as their own team's success.
+Ardent fans of each club are likely to consider the other as their "most hated" rival, enjoying the other team's misfortune almost as much as their own team's success.
 A typical Giants fan may just as soon ask "Did the Dodgers lose?" as they would "Did the Giants win?" and vice versa.
 This view is supported by the consistently solid attendance figures for Giants-Dodgers games at both home fields, and increased media coverage as well.
 A good example of this is that during the final 3 game Dodgers-Giants series in 1991, the Giants drew over 150,000 fans.
 The attendance for these 3 games represented almost 1/10 of their total fans (1.7 million) for the entire 81 game home schedule, and prompted at least one reporter on ESPN to wonder if the euphoria in the Bay Area following the games reflected a delusion that the Giants had won the World Series rather than simply knocking the Dodgers out.
 In 2009, Forbes rated the Giants-Dodgers rivalry the most intense rivalry in baseball due to its lasting competitiveness through the 20th century and both fanbases' willingness to be overcharged for Dodgers-Giants game tickets with a ticket markup of 44% for the 2008 season.

 During games in Los Angeles, Dodgers fans will chant "Beat the Bay" when the Giants are in town and also used to chant "Barry Sucks", referring to former Giants outfielder Barry Bonds, often even when Bonds was not at bat or involved in a defensive play.
+LA fans were also known to chant "Maddy Sucks" to taunt former pitcher Madison Bumgarner, even after he signed with the Arizona Diamondbacks in 2019.
 In San Francisco, Giants fans will chant "Beat L.A." and the stadium used to have their screens read "Duck the Fodgers" when they were in town.
 A recent expression of these feelings was the 2007 All-Star Game in San Francisco, where the three Dodgers All-Stars (catcher Russell Martin and pitchers Brad Penny and Takashi Saito) were roundly booed by partisan fans throughout the festivities.
 During the final rounds of the 2013 World Baseball Classic, held at San Francisco's AT&T Park, Dodgers infielder Hanley Ramírez, competing for his home country, the Dominican Republic, was consistently booed at every appearance and whenever his name was mentioned on the public-address system.

+During the 2022 All-Star Game in Los Angeles, ex-Dodger Joc Pederson (who had signed with the Giants that offseason) was the only member of the Giants selected to the All-Star game, as a result he was loudly booed by the LA fans when he was announced on the batting order.
+Due to the strong animosity between the teams, Dodger fans have often grown increasingly hostile towards Giants fans attending Dodgers’ home games, prompting many to strongly discourage entering the ballpark with Giants’ hats or shirts in the aftermath of the Brian Stow beating.